 In case you’re thinking this surely wouldn’t have happened again, here’s Sid with his Champagne bucket to get cash from the passengers as they disembarked.

 And maybe you’re thinking he might just be holding that Champagne bucket for some other reason, so here’s a video of a passenger giving him money.

-I am going to let City Cruises know about my latest boat trip with them.
-I am going to let them know that in all the years I have tried them (and we have five years of reviews consolidated here) nothing has changed.
-Staff make up a facts and say they are not employed to give a commentary when the company sells tickets on the fact they offer a commentary.
+I did let City Cruises know about this trip with them.
+I also let them know that in all the years I have tried them (and we have seven years of reviews consolidated here) nothing has changed.
+Staff make up ‘facts’ and say they are not employed to give a commentary when the company sells tickets on the fact they offer a commentary.

-UPDATE: I was alerted to this TripAdvisor review which continues to prove the attitude of City Cruises and their boat crew.
+December 2016 Update: I was alerted to this TripAdvisor review in December 2016 which continues to prove the attitude of City Cruises and their boat crew.

 From the off we were subjected to blatant bullying begging for tips from the man doing the commentary through the mic

-The author tells me they too have contacted City Cruises many times over the years to complain and were also told this type of thing shouldn’t happen and must have been an isolated incident.
-But, of course, you now know different.
+The author told me they too have contacted City Cruises many times over the years to complain and were also told this type of thing shouldn’t happen and must have been an isolated incident.
+But, of course, you now know differently.